Azure/Azure-Verified-Modules/docs/content/specs/bicep/_index.md

 For example, to validate parameters not covered by the `max` test due to conflicts, or to provide a real example scenario for a specific use case.

-If a module can deploy varying styles of the same resource, e.g. VMs can be Linux or Windows, each style should be tested as both `defaults` and `waf-aligned`.
+If a module can deploy varying styles of the same resource, e.g., VMs can be Linux or Windows, each style should be tested as both `defaults` and `waf-aligned`.
 These names should be used as suffixes in the directory name to denote the style, e.g., for a VM we would expect to see:

 - `/tests/e2e/defaults.linux/main.test.bicep`
 - `/tests/e2e/waf-aligned.linux/main.test.bicep`
 - `/tests/e2e/defaults.windows/main.test.bicep`
 - `/tests/e2e/waf-aligned.windows/main.test.bicep`

 <br>